Jacques-René Tenon: Career

 In 1745, he was appointed military surgeon during the War of Austrian Succession and took part in campaigns in Flanders, where he completed his training as a surgeon.
 During the campaign he contracted an almost fatal illness and was subsequently released from service.

 In 1749, a few months after his return, he was admitted to the competition of principal surgeon of the hospitals of Paris.
 He was assigned to the Salpêtrière general hospital (a hospital-prison for women), the counterpart of Bicêtre for men.
 This institution was occupied by more than six thousand people, including nearly 500 hospital patients.:11 He cared for the women and gave lessons to his many students.
 During this time, he promoted the practice of inoculation for smallpox.
 He also launched a rigorous study of mercury poisoning among workers in the hat production industry and militated against the use of mercury in the preparation of animal skins in this industry.

 In 1757, he acceded to the chair of pathology at the College of Surgery.
 It was in this capacity that he obtained permission and funding to build a small hospital adjoining the College of Surgery.
 This provided an opportunity for Tenon to explore new therapies and to refine his thinking on the administration and organization of hospitals.

 In May 1759, he entered the Royal Academy of Sciences.

-In 1785, the Academy of Sciences was commissioned by Louis XIV to evaluate his reconstruction plans for the Hôtel-Dieu in Paris.
+In 1785, the Academy of Sciences was commissioned by Louis XVI to evaluate his reconstruction plans for the Hôtel-Dieu in Paris.
 In response to this mandate, the Academy empanelled a special hospital committee, whose members were Tenon and other renowned scientists.
 This was the context in which he would, in 1788, publish his conclusions as his famous Memoir on the hospitals of Paris.

 Elected deputy for Seine-et-Oise in the Legislative Assembly in 1791, Tenon was appointed first president of the Committee for Public Relief, and commissioned a major survey of hospitals in 1791.
 This study documented with some precision the number and capabilities of healthcare establishments throughout the Republic, something the Monarchy had never managed to do under the Ancien Regime.
-He was not re-elected under the Convention and Tenon, disapproving of its excesses, retired to his lands in Massy in 1793.

-Despite his election to the Institut de France in 1795, and despite Bonaparte’s pressing demands, he refused to renew his involvement in public life.
+He was not re-elected under the Convention and Tenon, disapproving of its excesses, retired to his lands in Massy in 1793.Despite his election to the Institut de France in 1795, and despite Bonaparte’s pressing demands, he refused to renew his involvement in public life.

 His house in Massy was looted and ransacked by Russian soldiers in July 1815.
-He then took refuge in Paris, where he died a few months later on January 16, 1816.
+He then took refuge in Paris, where he died a few months later, on 16 January 1816.
 At his burial, Baron Percy, surgeon and Inspector General of the Armies, delivered a eulogy, saying: ‘He knew no other goal than making himself useful for others.”

 He was buried in Division 10 of the Père-Lachaise cemetery.